 The Department of Justice remains vigilant in detecting, investigating, and pursuing violations of federal civil and criminal laws related to voting.

-The Justice Department has issued guidance documents to ensure states fully comply with federal laws regarding elections, specifically federal statutes affecting methods of voting and federal constraints related to post-election “audits.”
+Find Department of Justice guidance documents for states to ensure compliance with federal laws regarding elections, specifically federal statutes affecting methods of voting and federal constraints related to post-election “audits.”

 We have also compiled a list of resources for voters by states.

 Vote.gov helps you register to vote, find voter registration deadlines, check your registration, change your political party affiliation, and learn how to get a voter registration card.

 The Voting Section enforces the civil provisions of the federal laws that protect the right to vote, including the Voting Rights Act, the Uniformed and Overseas Citizens Absentee Voting Act, the National Voter Registration Act, the Help America Vote Act and the Civil Rights Acts.

 This resource, also available in Spanish, provides information about several federal laws affecting voting rights and explains how members of the public can report possible violations of those laws to the Justice Department.